Next Beach Cleanup: Linda Mar – Sat. June 19th

 About the Cleanup:

 Time: Saturday from 9am-11am.
-Rain may cancel cleanup.
+Super heavy torrential rain may cancel cleanup.

 Where to Meet: At the southern end of the main parking lot (near Taco Bell).